Towards Low-Cost and Efficient Malaria Detection: Conclusion

 \section{Conclusion}

-We have made an attempt towards making malaria detection low-cost and efficient.
+We have attempted making malaria detection low-cost and efficient.
 To this end, we have collected a large-scale multi-magnification, multi-microscope malaria dataset.
 Furthermore, we benchmark different popular object detectors and domain adaptation methods on our dataset.
 We believe that this dataset will pave the way for future research in developing algorithms that can work with low-cost microscopes.
 The malaria-cycle stage contains inherent class imbalance because most blood samples are usually gathered at the middle of the malaria life cycle when patients show symptoms.
 Our future work will be to focus on designing detectors that handle class imbalance.

-\textbf{Acknowledgement:} We thank Muhammad Affan for his hard work and dedication regarding dataset collection.
+\textbf{Acknowledgement:} We thank Qazi Ammar Arshad and Muhammad Affan for their help and contribution in the project.
 The project is partially supported by an unrestricted gift award from Facebook, USA.
-The opinions, findings, and conclusions or recommendations expressed in this paper are those of the author(s) and do not necessarily reflect those of Facebook.

 { }